- Advertisement -spot_img

 Running a Business: Surviving the Florida Scene

 The Florida scene is unique for businesses.
 The number of residents changes with the seasons and businesses can flounder if they rely on the tourists and snowbirds of winter to sustain them for the rest of the year.
-Running a business in Florida requires planning and getting to know your target demographic.
+Running a business in Florida scene requires planning and getting to know your target demographic.

 Adjust to the Changing Seasons

-Running a business in florida
+Running a business in florida scene

-Three of the Top 10 destinations for spring break are in Florida.
+Three of the Top 10 destinations for spring break are in Florida scene.
 Orlando, Miami, and Fort Lauderdale get packed with college kids, but only for a few months.
 Once spring is over, businesses return to normal, once more catering to the older demographic.
 Sustaining a business can be difficult if you rely on wintertime surges.

 Tailor your business to cater to both college kids and retirees, and you’ll have a better chance of growing your business and thriving.
 Don’t hire permanent staff based on wintertime surges.
 It’s better to hire seasonal workers who know their work only lasts until April.